graph-alg/graph-algorithms/README.md

 This is a commonly used  library of experiments for published papers, including several libraries, such as graph, io, random, string, etc.

+Note: the source codes may exist some unknown bugs waited to be fixed.

 ## Software Architecture
 contents in each category